laborb/bunny-stream/README.md

 - `controls`: If `true` all controls are available in the video player.
 If `false` no controls are available and the video will autoplay muted in a loop.
 - `width`: Width of the video player.
 Only available with `responsive: false`.
 Preserves the videos ratio.
 - `height`: Height of the video player.
 Only available with `responsive: false`.
 Preserves the videos ratio.
+- `captions_enabled`: Enable or disable captions.
+Expects a boolean.
+- `captions_src`: The URL to the captions file.
+Expects a valid URL to a .vtt file.
+- `captions_src_lang`: The language of the captions file.
+Expects a valid language code.
+Eg. `en`, `de`, `fr`, ...
+- `captions_lang`: The language of the captions to display in the settings.
+Expects a string like `English`, `Deutsch`, `Français`, ...
+- `captions_default`: If `true` the captions are enabled by default.
+If `false` the user needs to enable them manually.
 - `class`: You can give additional classes for the video element

+#### Video captions

+You can add captions to your videos.
+The captions file needs to be a valid .vtt file.
+You can host the file in statamic itself or on a different server.

+Unfortunately, the Bunny Stream API does not support captions yet.
+You need to host the file yourself and provide the URL to the video tag.

+Currently only one captions file is supported.

 #### Thumbnails